hungtranphamminh/hcmut-ml4u/README.md

 ## Deploying to GitHub Pages

-This website is configured to deploy to GitHub Pages via GitHub Actions.
-The workflow is defined in `.github/workflows/deploy.yml`.
+This website has been configured for static site generation and deployment to GitHub Pages.
+The Next.js configuration has been specifically modified to support static export for GitHub Pages hosting.
+The deployment workflow is defined in `.github/workflows/deploy.yml`.

+### Next.js Static Export Configuration

+The Next.js configuration has been customized to:

+- Generate static HTML/CSS/JS files without server-side rendering requirements
+- Configure proper base paths and asset prefixes for GitHub Pages hosting
+- Handle routing for static deployment
+- Ensure all internal links work correctly in the GitHub Pages environment

+### Deployment Process

 To deploy:

 1. Push your changes to the `build/github-page` branch
-2. The GitHub Actions workflow will automatically build and deploy the site
+2. The GitHub Actions workflow will automatically:
+   - Build the Next.js application
+   - Generate static files using `next export`
+   - Deploy the static files to GitHub Pages
 3. Your site will be available at `https://<username>.github.io/<repository-name>`

 ## Additional Information